ggandor/leap.nvim/README.md

   targetable.

-* **Atomic**: no need to compose motions - one command achieves one logical movement (this also means it's repeatable).
+* **Atomic**: no need to compose motions - one command achieves one logical movement.

-* **Context-blind**: no need to read line numbers or count matches - your eyes can focus on the target the whole time.
+* **Context-blind**: no need to count matches or read line numbers - your eyes can focus on the target the whole time.

 * **Efficient**: three or four keystrokes bring you anywhere.